mhaji007/devices-clientapp/README.md

 *	react-icons

 ## Installation
+⚠️
+Please download or clone the following repository in order to use the server for this client app before you proceed. <https://github.com/NinjaMSP/devicesTask_serverApp>
+⚠️

 1. Extract the devices-clientapp-main.zip file.
 2. Open terminal and navigate to devices-clientapp project directory by entering the following command